I'm experiencing technical issues whilst using the conversational AI. What can I do?

 The volume can progressively go lower on very long messages, however this is rare and does not normally occur on standard length replies (2-4 sentences).
 The voice tech company we use is working on fixing that.

-We occasionally hear that on certain iPad and iPhone models, the volume is continuously very low.
+We occasionally hear that on certain iPad and iPhone models, the volume is continuously very low when Langua is used via the web browser.
 This seems to be related to something in the browser conflicting with the autoplayed voice technology we integrate into the conversational AI.
-The issue should disappear when we launch app versions of Langua in October, but in the meantime, here are some solutions that have sometimes worked for others:
+If you are experiencing this issue whilst using our website, we strongly recommend using our mobile app instead.
+Please see here for more info on the mobile apps.

 1) check that you have the latest iOS.
 Feel free to contact us with your device info if you do not know how to update the OS.
 It is usually found in the Settings section on your device.